fmrchallenge/fmrbenchmark/doc/usersguide/integrator_chains.rst

 ~~~~~~~~~~~~~~~~~~~

 Note that the ``lqr.py`` controller requires the Python Control System Library
 (``control``) and a standard scientific Python stack including NumPy.
-These and
+Obtaining
-other dependencies are described above.
+these is described above in the Section :ref:`integrator-chains-depend-label`.

 Create a catkin workspace.